-To facilitate electric starting, fit an spinner for centring the rubber drive insert of the starter.
+2.To facilitate electric starting, Install an O.S. solid aluminium alloy spinner-nut for centering the rubber drive insert of the starter.

-First tighten 17mm nut securely with a wrench, then tighten 14mm nut securely.
 Alternatively, a good quality spinner, enclosing the propeller boss, may be used, but make sure that it is of precision-made and sturdy construction so that the spinner shell cannot loosen when the starter is used.
 Close the throttle.